seqan/seqan3/doc/tutorial/alphabet/index.md

 The alphabets for structure and quality are sequence *annotations*, as they describe additional properties of the respective sequence.
 We distinguish three types:
-1. Quality alphabet for nucleotides.
+1. **Quality alphabet for nucleotides**.
 The values are produced by sequencing machines and represent the probability that a nucleobase was recorded incorrectly.
 The characters are most commonly found in FASTQ files.
    See seqan3::Quality for details.
-2. RNA structure alphabets.
+2. **RNA structure alphabets**.
 They describe RNA nucleobases as unpaired or up-/downstream paired and can be found in annotated RNA sequence and alignment files (e.g. Stockholm format).
 Currently we provide the [Dot Bracket](\ref seqan3::dot_bracket3) and [WUSS](\ref seqan3::wuss) formats.
-3. Protein structure alphabet.
+3. **Protein structure alphabet**.
 The [DSSP](\ref seqan3::dssp9) format represents secondary structure elements like alpha helices and turns.

 You can build a [Cartesian Compositions](\ref seqan3::cartesian_composition) with a nucleotide and quality alphabet, or nucleotide / amino acid and structure alphabet that stores both information together.
-For the use cases just described we offer pre-defined composites: (list qualified, structured_aa, structured_rna).
+For the use cases just described we offer pre-defined composites (seqan3::qualified, seqan3::structured_rna, seqan3::structured_aa).
 See our API documentation for a detailed description of each.

 <br/>

 ## Gap alphabet

 The seqan3::gap alphabet is the smallest alphabet in SeqAn, consisting of the gap character only.
-It is used in a [Union Composition](\ref seqan3::union_composition) with a nucleotide or amino acid alphabet to represent gapped sequences, e.g. in alignments.
+It is most often used in a [Union Composition](\ref seqan3::union_composition) with a nucleotide or amino acid alphabet to represent gapped sequences, e.g. in alignments.
 To create a gapped alphabet simply use seqan3::gapped<> with the alphabet type you want to extend.
 \snippet alphabet_main.cpp gapped